Introduction

 Patients with De Quervain’s tenosynovitis will often complain of pain near the base of the thumb with an associated swelling (secondary to thickening of the tendon sheath).
 Movements involving grasping or pinching are particularly painful and difficult

-On examination, there will be swelling and palpable thickening over the tendon group fibrous sheath.
+On examination of the hand, there will be swelling and palpable thickening over the tendon group fibrous sheath.
 Finkelstein’s test is often positive.

 Finkelstein’s Test